-On this special program tailored for Contours Travel only, you will get the 2 nights at Casa Gangotena for free.
+On this special program tailored for Contours Travel only, you will get the 2 nights at Casa Gangotena for free, until sold out.

 At the airport you will be greeted and escorted all the way to your hotel, giving you a short briefing about Quito and the country in general with valuable information you need to know.

 Enjoy scenic colonial and artistic Quito, visit museums, monasteries and the golden altars of its many churches.
 Stand with a foot on each hemisphere on the Middle of the World memorial.
 The capital of Ecuador has a setting that few cities in the world can match.
 During the 13th century it was the prosperous centre of the Kingdom of Quitus.
 It later became the northern capital of the Inca Empire.
 In the 16th and 17th centuries, Colonial architects built formidable temples, monasteries and mansions, creating an urban jewel designated by UNESCO/UN as a World Cultural Heritage Site.
 Quito’s artistic creativity awaits the visitor in cosmopolitan galleries and boutiques filled with contemporary paintings, sculptures and exquisite traditional crafts.

 The adventure begins at 8:30 a.m.
 Mashpi Reserve, a 1,200-hectare (3,000-acre) conservation property located within the Metropolitan District of Quito, forms a part of the Ecuadorian Choco rain forest, known as one of the world’s greatest biodiversity hotspots.
 The sudden shift in altitude from 2,800 masl to 1,000 masl (9,200 to 3,300 feet above sea level) will allow us to discover the spectacular natural diversity of the Andean landscape as we travel through the dry valley of Pomasqui towards the cordillera’s western flank, into lush, misty cloud forest, and enter the magical world of Mashpi.